8 Best places to snorkel in cozumel

 What you’ll see

 Schools of sergeant majors, parrotfish, blue tangs, French angelfish, and the well-known underwater statues that have become Chankanaab’s signature attraction.
 Max depth around the statues is roughly 15 feet, and most of the snorkel area is shallow enough for kids to feel safe.
-Your can see what it’s like to View video of snorkeling at Chakanab .
+You can see what it’s like to View video of snorkeling at Chakanab .
 Snorkel Quest does a great job of showing your POV views you can expect.

 My honest take